How to Install SQLite 3 on Debian 12/11/10

 Here, sudo apt update fetches the list of available packages from your configured sources, and sudo apt upgrade goes on to install the latest versions of all the packages currently installed on your system from these sources.

 With your Debian system updated, we can proceed to install SQLite 3.
-For starters, retrieving SQLite 3 from Debian’s repository is recommended due to its tested compatibility and the convenience it offers.
+For starters, retrieving SQLite 3 from Debian’s repository is recommended due to its tested compatibility and convenience.

 Kick off the installation process by inputting the following command in your terminal: